orvice/go-os/README.md

 request may fan out to 20-30 services.
 Failure may be non deterministic and difficult to track.
 Distributed tracing is a way of tracking the lifetime of a request.
 The interface utilises client and server wrappers to simplify using tracing.

-## Contributing

-We're looking for contributions so please join the [Slack](http://slack.micro.mu) to discuss or look at the open issues.

-Further community wide plugins exist at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).